Optimizing ISAKMP traffic during IPsec tunnel negotiations and securing authentication

-You are advised to modify several parameters on the firewall in order to optimize traffic that goes through IPsec tunnels and secure PSK authentication against brute force attacks.
+You are advised to modify several parameters on the firewall in order to optimize ISAKMP traffic during IPsec tunnel negotiation and secure PSK authentication against denial of service (DoS) attacks.

 Requirements